TonylusMark1/ppllm/README.md

 ## 🗂️ Presets

 Presets are ready-made lists of files and folders to be skipped during prompt generation.
-The project includes built-in presets for popular technologies such as:
+The project includes built-in presets, general one and for popular technologies:

+- `general`
 - `nodejs`
 - `python`